radius-project/docs/docs/content/tutorials/tutorial-dapr/index.md

 - [Dapr installed on your Kubernetes cluster](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/)
 - [Visual Studio Code](https://code.visualstudio.com/) (recommended)
   - The [Radius VSCode extension]({{< ref "getting-started" >}}) is highly recommended to provide syntax highlighting, completion, and linting
-  - Although not recommended, you can also complete this quickstart with any basic text editor
+  - Although not recommended, you can also complete This how-to guide with any basic text editor

 ## Step 1: Define the application, `backend` container, and Dapr state store